“Chestnuts roasting on an open fire…”

 One week ago, I finished listening to the audio version of Celest Ng’s wildly popular, Little Fires Everywhere (LFE).
 Two days ago, I began watching the Hulu miniseries based on the same novel that appears to be on everyone’s read and watch list these days.
 I figured I’d better pen my thoughts on this literary work before the Hulu series had a chance to color and influence my initial impressions.

-Plot Summary Little Fires Everywhere revolves around the Richardson…
+Little Fires Everywhere revolves around the Richardson family…

 Full Title: The Silent Patient